 My answer is to stay away from chemicals.
 Use the mechanical method.
 Even though both methods are listed in DIN 4726 as two of the three solutions to combat oxygen corrosion caused by diffusion, the mechanical method is the dominant method for old existing non-barrier piping systems in Europe.

-Grade 316 stainless steel heat exchangers are used to separate the mechanical equipment (the boiler side) from the rubber or plastic heat distribution system, thus dividing the system into a primary boiler and secondary radiation loop exposed to the non-ferrous tubing.
+Grade 316 stainless steel heat exchangers are used to separate the mechanical equipment (the boiler side) from the rubber or plastic heat distribution system, thus dividing the system into a primary boiler and a secondary radiation loop exposed to the non-ferrous tubing.

 The system components in the secondary loop exposed to corrosive water conditions are the secondary circulator, the distribution manifold, the hard piping from the heat exchanger to the manifold, and the secondary loop expansion tank.
 All of these components are available in the 316 stainless steel except manifolds for which brass or copper is acceptable.
-High grade 316 stainless has proven to be the best long-term solution.
+High-grade 316 stainless has proven to be the best long-term solution.
 A 316 stainless tank might be difficult to find, though in Europe they are readily available.
-For the heat exchanger, it is best to use the plate and frame type which is most economical, compact, and adds little to the pressure drop of the system.
+For the heat exchanger, it is best to use the plate and frame type which is the most economical, compact, and adds little to the pressure drop of the system.

 After the rubber or plastic system has been hydraulically isolated from the rest of the system with non-ferrous components, the second most important consideration is to convert the system over from intermittent to constant circulation by means of an outdoor reset control on the primary side of the flat plate.
 This can be accomplished via a mixing valve or boiler reset.